cribioinfo/CRI-Workshop-AMIA-2016-ChIPseq/workshop_extended/README.md

 The notebooks available here contain additional materials which you are free to explore on your own time.
 In addition, the assets directory contains the images used in the notebooks.

+### Other Guides

+* `2016-AMIA-Workshop-AWS-iPython-Guide.pdf` - How to launch Jupyter Notebook on Amazon Web Services EC2 instance
+* `2016-AMIA-Workshop-Common-Formats.md` - Overview of common file formats used in ChIP-seq (there is also a PDF version)

 ### Pipeline

 Within the `pipelines` directory you will find several files: